 (3) Shielding gas

-Inert gases for welding aluminum alloy are argon and helium.
+The preferred inert gases for welding aluminum alloys are argon and helium.

-The increase of oxygen and nitrogen worsens the cathodic atomization.
+An increase in the levels of oxygen and nitrogen degrades cathodic atomization.

-When the oxygen content is more than 0.3%, the burning loss of tungsten electrode will be intensified, and when the oxygen content is more than 0.1%, the weld surface will be dull or blackened.
+If the oxygen content is higher than 0.3%, the burning loss of the tungsten electrode will intensify and if the oxygen content exceeds 0.1%, the weld surface will become dull or blackened.

-For TIG welding, pure argon is selected for AC plus HF welding, which is suitable for thick plate; Ar + He or pure Ar is selected for DC positive electrode welding.
+For TIG welding, pure argon is selected for AC plus HF welding, which is suitable for welding thick plates.
+For DC positive electrode welding, a mixture of Ar + He or pure Ar is used.

-When the plate thickness is less than 25 mm, pure Ar is used.
+For plates with a thickness of less than 25 mm, pure argon is used.